ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 44-Notes.md

 [04:39]

 We've made some internal changes but they're kind of boring and only really for Zebra developers to notice.
-Probably the biggest internal changes were moving some duplicated redpalace code so we don't have two copies of that code in the redpalace crate and in Zebra itself.
+Probably the biggest internal changes were moving some duplicated redpallas code so we don't have two copies of that code in the redpallas crate and in Zebra itself.
 This about it from me.

 [05:00] - **Str4d**

-The duplicated redpalace logic.
-You're deduplicating with the redpalace crate specifically?
+The duplicated redpallas logic.
+You're deduplicating with the redpallas crate specifically?

 [05:16] - **Teor**

-Yes, zebra had a copy of redpalace as a module and the code was almost identical.
+Yes, zebra had a copy of redpallas as a module and the code was almost identical.

 [05:30] - **Str4d**